 It took me a long while to get online with my face-to-face classes.
-Mostly because it seemed like it was going to be enormously disruptive to all of my routines.
+Mostly because it seemed like it was going to be painfully disruptive to all of my routines.
 What if it resulted in a whole quarter of disastrous classes?
 How many extra hours would I spend entering all my assignments into a website?

 But I’ve done it.
 And it was fine.
 No disaster.
 No 100% fail rate.
 And here’s the best part… not really very much extra work.
 In some ways there’s a lot less.